cyberops7/garage-discordbot/.github/CONTRIBUTING.md

   * Put your bot token in the new .env file (this file is ignored by Git), or provide it to the shell environment, Docker container, etc. in some other way)
 * Install development tools
-  * Run `make deps` to check for non-python requiremed packaged
+  * Run `make deps` to check for non-python required packages
   * If you do not have `make` installed, you'll need to follow instructions for your OS
     * macOS
       * `brew install make`